Diversity & Culture Course

 Online Course: July 23 - September 24, 2018

-This online program will begin the week of July 23rd, 2018 with a total of 10 weeks of instruction.
-Participants will be required to attend 10 hours of in-person instruction, held at the conference site just prior to AASP’s 2018 Annual Meeting in Toronto (October 2 – 3, 2018).
-The course will culminate in an online final exam following the in-person instruction.
+This online course will begin the week of July 23, 2018 with a total of 10 weeks of instruction.
+The 10 weeks of instruction will include Weekly Discussion Forums, Weekly Quizzes, a Culture Matters Presentation, and a Personal Identity Development Paper.
+The course will culminate in an online final exam.
 Robert Owens, EdD, CSCS and Tanya Prewitt-White, PhD, CMPC will be the featured instructors.
 Tuition for the course is $995.

 - What is multicultural psychology?